-Big Gulch stream was repaired from Harbour Pointe Boulevard to approximately 52nd Avenue West.
+Big Gulch stream was repaired from Harbour Pointe Boulevard to approximately 52nd Avenue Westin 2010.
 Work included adding large woody debris, stream bed gravel, creations of resting pools, and rechannelization in some places.
-The work was completed cooperatively with the City of Mukilteo, the Mukilteo Water and Sewer District, and the Department of Fish and WildlifeWDFW.
-A high-flow stormwater by-pass has also been installed in the lower reach of the gGulch to take the high--flow storm events out of the stream and maintain stream flows for fish passage.
+The work was completed cooperatively with the City of Mukilteo, the Mukilteo Water and Sewer District, and WDFW.
+A high-flow stormwater bypass has also been installed in the lower reach of the gulch to take the high-flow storm events out of the stream and maintain stream flows for fish passage.